kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \[Doc.
 No. FAA-2000-8017, 67 FR 2110, Jan.
 15, 2002, as amended by Amdt.
 43-38A, 79 FR 67055, Nov.
 12, 2014\]

-### §43.11   Content, form, and disposition of records for inspections conducted under parts 91 and 125 and §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§135.411]](a)(1) and 135.419 of this chapter.
+### §43.11   Content, form, and disposition of records for inspections conducted under parts 91 and 125 and [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§§135.411]](a)(1) and 135.419 of this chapter.

 \(a\) *Maintenance record entries.* The person approving or disapproving for return to service an aircraft, airframe, aircraft engine, propeller, appliance, or component part after any inspection performed in accordance with part 91, 125, [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.411   Applicability.|§135.411]](a)(1), or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.419   Approved aircraft inspection program.|§135.419]] shall make an entry in the maintenance record of that equipment containing the following information: